AP2305/offStage-1/README.md

 # offStage

-This is the web site made to accept participation for an event management app.
+This is a web site made to accept participation for an event management app.
 It can be used to get participation and show schedules of the events.
 It also contains a map of DAIICT with pin pointed location of the event to help people understand the area.